-Any experienced real estate agents will say selling a new construction project is way different from selling an existing one.
-It can be exciting for both the buyer and the real estate agent when they close the deal for a new home.
-After all, the buyer will be the first to live in it or use it for their intended purpose.
+Any experienced real estate agent will say selling a new construction project is very different from selling an existing one.
+Closing the deal for a new home can be exciting for both the buyer and the agent.
+After all, the buyer will be the first to live in it or use it for its intended purpose.
 However, selling new construction is challenging and requires patience and perseverance from the real estate agent.

 Here is what real estate agents need to know about selling new construction projects.